MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/incident-queue.md

 ## Available filters

-From the default incident queue, you can select **Filter** to see a **Filter** pane, from which you specify a filtered set of incidents.
+From the default incident queue, you can select **Add filter** to see the **Add filter** drop-down, from which you specify filters to apply to the incidents queue to limit the set of incidents shown.
 Here's an example.

 :::image type="content" source="../../media/incidents-queue/fig1-newfilters.png" alt-text="The Filters pane for the incident queue in the Microsoft Defender portal." lightbox="../../media/incidents-queue/fig1-newfilters.png":::